 Historically, Minority Business Enterprises and Women's Business Enterprises have encountered disparities in contracting when compared to other entities despite their experience, qualifications, and impact in communities.
 As major drivers of both economic and employment growth, it's essential that the Office of Broadband makes concerted efforts to engage with underrepresented enterprises when possible.
-By adhering to Federal guidelines such as 2 C.F.R. § 200.321, the Office of Broadband, in partnership with other state and local entities, such as the Virginia Department of Small Business and Supplier Diversity, will create an environment within their broadband deployment initiative that allows minority-owned businesses, womenowned businesses, and labor surplus area firms to have equality in seeking contracted work while also acting in accordance with State regulations such as the Prevailing Wage Statute.
+By adhering to Federal guidelines such as 2 C.F.R. § 200.321, the Office of Broadband will create an environment within their broadband deployment initiative that allows minority-owned businesses, women-owned businesses, and labor surplus area firms to have equality in seeking contracted work while also acting in accordance with State regulations such as the Prevailing Wage Statute.